loloof64/Chess-Board-Component-Sveltejs/README.md

 (1) External player means that, instead of playing its move with interaction on the board, call the method `playMove` in order to commit its move.
 A simple use case would be to let an engine play.

+The component can also be given additional style, through the style attribute: it must be a string.

 ### Methods